Model Editing at Scale leads to Gradual and Catastrophic Forgetting

 \section{Introduction}

-Editing knowledge in large language models (LLM) has recently emerged as a sought after capability for natural language processing (NLP) practitioners due to the huge retraining costs associated with LLMs.
-It is a known fact that LLMs memorize some part of the their training data \citep{gpt-2, quantifying_memorization} in the form of stored knowledge.
-Model editing, sometimes also called knowledge editing\footnote{In this paper, we will be using knowledge editing and model editing interchangeably}, is the task of modifying existing knowledge or injecting new facts into the model \cite{ripple-effects}, without updating the entire model.
-While knowledge in LLMs can be updated by continually pre-training models on new facts, this is not always viable due to the huge costs of training LLMs.
-Even then, LLMs are not perfect memorizers of training data \cite{quantifying_memorization} and will inevitably memorize facts incorrectly, thus requiring the capabilities of editing the incorrectly memorized facts.
+Editing knowledge in large language models (LLM) has recently emerged as a sought after capability for natural language processing (NLP) practitioners.
+It is a known fact that LLMs memorize some part of their training data \citep{gpt-2, quantifying_memorization}.
+Model editing, sometimes also called knowledge editing\footnote{In this paper, we use knowledge editing and model editing interchangeably}, is the task of modifying existing knowledge or injecting new facts into the model \cite{ripple-effects}, without updating the entire model.
+While knowledge in LLMs can be updated by continually pre-training models on new facts, this is not always viable due to the huge costs of training LLMs and an ever-growing list of facts.
+Even then, LLMs do not perfectly memorize training data \cite{quantifying_memorization} and will inevitably memorize facts incorrectly, thus requiring the capabilities of model editing.
 This is what makes model editing a very useful tool in the arsenal when working with LLMs.

 Various methods have been proposed over the years to do so.
-Some of these methods \citep{metamodel, MEND} require training a hypernetwork \cite{hypernetwork} that generates the new weights for the model being edited.
-Other methods \citep{ROME, MEMIT} directly update specific parts of the model after identifying location of stored facts inside it \citep{key-value-memories}.
-The success of knowledge editing is usually evaluated along three dimensions \citep{editing-survey, metamodel, ROME, MEMIT} - (i) reliability, which measures if the post-edit model accurately recalls the newly edited fact, (ii) generalization, which measures if the post-edit model accurately recalls the newly edited facts for different phrasings of the edited fact, and (iii) locality (also known as specificity \citep{ROME, MEMIT}), which measures if the edited fact changes unrelated or neighboring facts.
+Some of these methods \citep{metamodel, MEND} require training a hypernetwork \cite{hypernetwork} that generates new weights for the model being edited.
+Other methods \citep{ROME, MEMIT} directly update specific parts of the model after locating stored facts inside it \citep{key-value-memories}.
+The success of knowledge editing is usually evaluated along three dimensions \citep{editing-survey, ROME, MEMIT} - (i) reliability, which measures if the post-edit model accurately recalls the newly edited fact, (ii) generalization, which measures if the post-edit model accurately recalls the newly edited facts for different phrasings of the edited fact, and (iii) locality (also known as specificity \citep{ROME, MEMIT}), which measures if the edited fact changes unrelated or neighboring facts.